octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-Any type and structure change in the Ligo smart contract storage must be mirrored here, in the `initialStorage` variable.
+Any type and structure change in theLIGOsmart contract storage must be mirrored here, in the `initialStorage` variable.
 This way, the evolution of the storage used can be versioned.

 #### Deployment